google-deepmind/threednel/README.md

 Then follow instructions to set up [pararender](https://github.com/nishadgothoskar/pararender).

-Alternative, you can reproduce the results using docker (see usage below).
+Alternatively, you can reproduce the results using docker (see usage below).

 ## Usage